eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 ```
 X: name=ID;
 ```
 With this syntax, Langium will **infer** the type of the AST node to be generated when parsing the rule.
-By convention, the type of the AST node will be named after the name of the rule, resulting in this **TypeScript's interface** in the AST:
+By convention, the type of the AST node will be named after the name of the rule, resulting in this **TypeScript interface** in the AST:
 ```
 interface X extends AstNode {
     name: string
 }
 ```
-It is however possible to control the naming of the interface by using the following syntax:
+It is also possible to control the naming of the interface by using the following syntax:
 ```
 X infers MyType: name=ID;
 ```